sschueller/slp-div-bot/README.md

 There is a demo bot running at [@slp_div_bot](https://telegram.me/@slp_div_bot)

 ### TODO:
+- If no addresses match min/max reply to telegram user.
 - Cleanup code (remove duplication and minified chunks)
 - Tests